survivejs/webpack-book/manuscript/extending/02_plugins.md

 {pagebreak}

-Adjust the implementation to listen and capture `compilation`:
+Change the implementation to listen and capture `compilation`:

 **plugins/demo-plugin.js**